wp-plugins/social-bookmarks/readme.txt

 == Changelog for 4.1 ==
+* Updated the link for Fark
+* Blue Dot is now called Faves
+* Added Buzz by Yahoo!
+* Added a Fequently-Asked-Question in the About page.
 * Optimized interface for WordPress 2.7
 * The plugin now uses the Scriptaculous library supplied by WordPress.
 * Fixed the Cannot redeclare class social_bookmarks issue.